-What you must pay when Services that are covered for you you get these services Services to treat kidney disease Covered services include: You pay \$0.
-Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime You pay 20% Outpatient dialysis treatments (including dialysis treatments coinsurance for each when temporarily out of the service area, as explained in dialysis treatment billed Chapter 3) by a qualified, Medicare-approved dialysis provider.
-You pay 20% coinsurance for any drugs used during the procedure.
-Inpatient dialysis treatments (if you are admitted as an Included in your costs inpatient to a hospital for special care) for inpatient hospital care.
-Please see the Inpatient hospital care section of this chart for more information about what you must pay.
-You pay 20% Self-dialysis training (includes training for you and anyone coinsurance for selfhelping you with your home dialysis treatments) dialysis training.
-Home dialysis equipment and supplies You pay 20% coinsurance.
-Certain home support services (such as, when necessary, You pay 20% visits by trained dialysis workers to check on your home coinsurance. dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime • You pay \$0. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) • You pay 20% coinsurance for each dialysis treatment billed by a qualified, Medicare-approved dialysis provider.
+You pay 20% coinsurance for any drugs used during the procedure. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Included in your costs for inpatient hospital care.
+Please see the Inpatient hospital care section of this chart for more information about what you must pay. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • You pay 20% coinsurance for self- dialysis training. • Home dialysis equipment and supplies • You pay 20% coinsurance. • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • You pay 20% coinsurance.
+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."